If you have denim scraps left over, it’s easy to turn them into a DIY bunting! Perfect for a party or for little girls’ room decor.

 I’m ready to hang this baby up!
 The thrift store is my favorite place to find colored denim, but you can just as easily use blue jeans to make your own recycled denim DIY bunting.

 I’d love to see your creative reuse projects, just tag @makermama on Instagram!
-And if you loved this project, then you’ll love my Thrifted Chair Redo and my Recycled Jeans Quilt.
+I’d also love for you to visit the following projects.
 Happy making everyone!